 - Help your child adjust to change.
 Vacations, new babysitters, and even a new puppy are big changes for a child with ADHD.
 Talk them through changes and give them the time to mentally adjust to what’s going to happen.

 - Teach decision-making skills.
-Psychologists suggest a technique called “structured choice," which provides two choices (that are both acceptable to you) to steer the child in the right direction.
+Psychologists suggest a technique called “structured choice,” which provides two choices to steer the child in the right direction.